-I have always been an advocate of training in adverse weather conditions.
-The elements can offer a variety of conditions in one training block, which with the proper preparations both physically and mentally can provide the shooter an understanding of his or her abilities and equipment performance they may face outside of the Shooting Range Environment.
+I’m an advocate of training in adverse weather conditions.
+The elements offer a variety of conditions in a training block, which with the proper preparations both physically and mentally can provide the shooter an understanding of his or her abilities and equipment performance they may face outside of the Shooting Range Environment.
 Safe Travels to all.
-Mike